didx-xyz/aries-cloudcontroller-python/README.md

   <a href="#license">License</a>
 </p>

-Aries Cloud Controller Python is a client library written in Python for interacting with an [Aries Cloud Agent Python](https://github.com/hyperledger/aries-cloudagent-python) instance.
-It is generated based on the OpenAPI definition provided by ACA-Py, giving a fully-typed rich API for interacting the cloud agent.
+The Aries CloudController is a client library, written in Python, for interacting with an [Aries Cloud Agent](https://github.com/hyperledger/aries-cloudagent-python) instance.
+It is generated based on the OpenAPI definition provided by ACA-Py, giving a fully-typed, rich API for interacting with the cloud agent.

 Each Cloud Controller version maps to a specific ACA-Py version, which is outlined in the table below.
 Although not strictly adhered to in the past, a new ACA-Py version will result in a new Minor version bump for the Cloud Controller, as there are often times breaking changes.